Key facts

 Career outcomes

 Upskill and kick-start your construction management career.
-Graduates will find entry positions in the fields of quantity surveying and construction management with construction companies, quantity surveying firms and construction consultants.
+Graduates can pursue entry-level positions in quantity surveying and construction management with construction companies, quantity surveying firms, and construction consultants.
 They will also be eligible for relevant positions in client organisations.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.